Hyvve-Movement/.github/profile/README.md

 - **Automated Onchain Monthly Subscription** 🔄💳: Campaign creators can set up recurring payments for premium services, ensuring access to advanced features like advanced analytics, image-based campaigns, and more.
 - **Campaign Creator & Reputation System** 🏆: Establish credibility as a campaign creator by maintaining a verified history of fair payouts and clear data requirements.
 This encourages more contributors to participate in your campaigns.
 - **Advanced Campaign Dashboard & Analytics (Premium Users)** 📊📈: Access a powerful campaign management dashboard that offers real-time analytics on the progress of your campaign, contributor activity, and overall data quality.
-- **Bulk Data Export** 📦: Once your campaign is complete, easily export your verified dataset in bulk.
-You can bulk decrypt the data using your generated campaign RSA private key, ensuring the data is ready for AI model training without additional processing.
+- **Bulk Data Export** 📦: Once your campaign is complete, easily export your verified dataset in bulk. **You can bulk decrypt the data using your generated campaign RSA private key**, ensuring the data is ready for AI model training without additional processing.

 ### Shared Features: